adamralph/minver/README.md

 At a point in time, on a given branch, you work in a `MAJOR.MINOR` range, e.g. `1.0`, `1.1`, or `2.0`.
 The branch could be `master`, `develop`, a special release branch, a support branch, or anything else.
 When you want to release from that branch, whether it's a pre-release, RTM, patch, or anything else, simply create a tag with a valid [SemVer](https://semver.org) version.
 MinVer will apply that version to the assemblies and packages when you build your projects.

 Before you create the first tag, interim builds have a default version of `0.0.0-alpha.0`.
-If you prefer those interim builds to have a version within the current range, set the `MinVerMajorMinor` MSBuild property.
+If you prefer those interim builds to have a version within the current range, specify the range with [`MinVerMajorMinor`](#options).
 For example:

 ```xml
 <PropertyGroup>